Day-Cohort-77/server-side-dotnet-curriculum/book-4-controllers/chapters/biancas-get-bikes.md

     return Ok(_dbContext.Bikes.Include(b => b.Owner).ToList());
 }
 ```
-The `Authorize` attribute is commented out for now, so that we can test the method in Postman without logging in.
+The `Authorize` attribute is commented out for now, so that we can test the method in Yaak without logging in.
 Test the method to see that the bike objects now include their owners.
 Once you have confirmed that the endpoint works, _uncomment_ the `Authorize` attribute to ensure that only logged in users will be able to access it.

 ### Accessing the API from React
 We need to implement the `getBikes` function in the `bikeManager` module to use in the `BikeList` component: